Cimpress NV (CMPR) Q1 2018 Results - Earnings Call Transcript

 Youssef Squali - SunTrust Robinson Humphrey

-Yes, thank you very much, and good morning.
+Yes.
+Thank you very much, and good morning.
 Couple questions.
-Maybe, starting with Robert.
-Robert, can you just help us understand what functions are exactly be in reorganized this time around, and do you see additional – the need for any additional reworks in any of the other segments of Upload and Print or National Pen.
+Maybe starting with Robert.
+Robert, can you just help us understand what functions are exactly being reorganized this time around?
+And do you see the need for any additional reworks in any of the other segments, Upload and Print or in National Pen?

-And then Sean, can you quantify the contribution from Albumprinter in the quarter?
-And lastly, that $4 million inter-segment elimination in the quarter, is mostly related to the VBU unit, or is that evenly split between the different segments?
+And then, Sean, can you quantify the contribution from Albumprinter in the quarter?
+And, lastly, that $4 million inter-segment elimination in the quarter, is that mostly related to the VBU unit, or is that evenly split between the different segments?
 We're just trying to get to a clean net revenue growth for VBU.
 Thank you.

 Robert S. Keane - Cimpress NV

 Okay.
 Good morning, Youssef.
 As to your first question, the restructuring we're talking about here is concentrated really exclusively in Vistaprint.
-So, we don't have others that we foresee anywhere near this magnitude in any of the other businesses.
-We have made minor adjustments here and there, which have equally important and difficult individual – decisions regarding some individuals who run (5:52) the company in other parts of our business.
+So we don't have others that we foresee anywhere near this magnitude in any of the other businesses.
+We have made minor adjustments here and there, which have equally important and difficult decisions regarding some individuals who've left the company in other parts of our business.

 We did some restructuring.
 We've talked about in National Pen that was planned as part of the – by the team, that's part of our acquisition that's been put into effect recently.
-We've done some changes we allude to on the Corporate Solutions team in Upload and Print, a lot of the changes happened last six to nine months as we reintegrated teams following our decentralization.
+We've done some changes we allude to on the Corporate Solutions team in Upload and Print.
+A lot of the changes happened last six to nine months as we reintegrated teams following our decentralization.

 So there is – in any company that's growing and changing, there's ongoing modifications.
 But in terms of any significant restructuring like we're talking about here or like we did in January, this is it and it's concentrated in Vistaprint.